yanniknelson/EsoProg/README.md

 Once you have the source, go into the Scripts folder and run the setup script for your OS.<br><br>
 Now you have your solution, there should be a Premake Project inside it, to update your solution, you can rebuild that project.
 From here you should be able to build using visual studio.

+# Contributing
+If you would like to contribute to this project please fork the repository, make a branch for your work and make a pull request when you are ready.
+The style guide for this project can be found here [Style Guide](https://github.com/yanniknelson/EsoProg/wiki/Style-Guide)